-At a depth of 87 meters in the Baltic Sea, a structure 60 meters in diameter lies, baffling oceanographers since 2011.
+At 87 meters deep in the Baltic Sea lies a 60-meter diameter structure that has baffled oceanographers since 2011.
 Known as the Baltic Anomaly, this circular formation features straight edges, a concrete-like surface, and strange formations that resemble stairs.
 The most unsettling aspect for diving teams is that, upon approaching, electronic devices and underwater cameras suffer inexplicable electrical interference, shutting down or distorting signals.

 Underwater Photogrammetry and Volumetric Reconstruction 🤿

 The main difficulty in studying this anomaly is the lack of visibility and the electromagnetic interference that prevents the use of conventional side-scan sonar.
-To overcome this obstacle, digital archaeology proposes a workflow based on photogrammetry with pulsed low-frequency LED lighting, thus avoiding interference with sensors.
+To overcome this obstacle, digital archaeology proposes a workflow based on photogrammetry with low-frequency pulsed LED lighting, thus avoiding sensor interference.
 An ROV equipped with high-sensitivity stereo cameras would capture thousands of images in a grid pattern.
 Subsequently, Structure from Motion (SfM) software such as Agisoft Metashape or RealityCapture would align the images to generate a dense point cloud.
-The result is a high-resolution textured 3D model that allows measuring the supposed stairs and the central disc with millimeter precision, without physically touching the structure.
+The result is a high-resolution textured 3D model that allows measuring the supposed stairs and the central disk with millimeter precision, without physically touching the structure.

 Modern myth or submerged heritage? 🏛️